Comcast/eel/doc/cmd.md

 * tff - JSON transformation as file
 * istbe - boolean flag "is transformation by example?" (default true)

+The transformation parameter tf/tff accepts both raw transformations (like in most of the examples below) and transformations wrapped in a handler configuration (the ones that are used by EEL in proxy mode).

+## Examples

 Process single event:

 ```